Carol Coté, Ph.D., OTR/L, Chair and Program Director

 Patricia A. Wisniewski, M.S., OTR/L, CPRP

-Admission to the program is normally open to first-time incoming freshmen; transfer students are considered for admission on an individual basis.
+Admission to the program is normally open to first-time incoming freshmen; transfer students are considered for admission on an individual basis when program capacity allows.
 Applicants are selected on a competitive basis, with emphasis placed on high school record, standardized test scores, extracurricular activities, and letters of recommendation.
 It is suggested that prospective students observe and/or volunteer in an occupational therapy setting.
-The Admissions Office will request this information prior to registration.
-Since the majority of course work is at the undergraduate level, the OT program is described in detail in the University’s undergraduate catalog rather than in the graduate catalog.
+Since the majority of course work is at the undergraduate level, the OT program is described in detail in both the undergraduate and graduate catalogs.

-The Entry Level Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) c/o Accreditation Department, American Occupational Therapy Association (AOTA) 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+The Entry Level MS in Occupational Therapy Program is fully accredited, and the OTD Program is granted candidacy status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) c/o Accreditation Department, American Occupational Therapy Association (AOTA) 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s phone number is c/o AOTA (301) 652-AOTA and its web address is www.acoteonline.org.
 Graduates of the program who have completed all academic and fieldwork requirements are able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this examination, the individual is an Occupational Therapist, Registered (OTR).
 Candidates will need to provide documentation of all graduation and credentialing requirements, including certification/licensure.
 A felony conviction may affect a graduate’s ability to sit for the certification examination or attain state licensure.
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.

-Courses for Occupational Therapy are listed under the prefixes OT and PCPS.
+Courses for Occupational Therapy are listed under the prefix OT.
 For more information on these courses, visit the Occupational Therapy Department Courses page.
 For more information on all courses, visit our Course Descriptions page.

 For more information about the Occupational Therapy department, visit its website.